ibengeu/winservice.deploy/README.md

 3. Run the tool from any location

 You can maintain separate `appsettings.json` configurations for different projects or use the interactive prompts to specify paths at runtime.

-## License

-Part of the Optimus project suite.
-Can be used across multiple projects.